klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

       onKeyDown={async (e) => {
         if (e.key === "Enter") {
-          // Submit the guess when Enter is pressed
+          // Submit the guess when Enter is pressed await api.guesses.create(guess, gameId);
-          // This is similar to calling an API service in Angular await api.guesses.create(guess, gameId);
           // Clear the input after submitting
           setGuess("");